 “The Belgian Malinois is an exceptional watchdog,” she adds.
 “Vigilant yet responsive, they balance all the qualities needed in a stock dog, protector, and sensible working partner.”

 Of course, the herding background of both breeds leads to certain shared personality traits.
 For example, both breeds are confident.
 They would have to be to face off against a flock of sheep.
 Both are also loyal to their family but can show some aloofness with strangers.
-These traits also would have served them well protecting livestock.
+These traits also would have served them well when protecting livestock.

 Finally, both breeds are alert and ready to respond to their handlers.
 It’s no wonder these two breeds have been embraced as both beloved pets and valued working dogs.